-The expenses associated with investing in a fund of funds are generally higher than those for mutual funds that do not invest in other funds.
-The cost of investing in a Fund that is a fund of funds will generally be higher than the cost of investing in a Fund that invests directly in individual stocks and bonds.
-By investing in a Fund that is a fund of funds, an investor will indirectly bear fees and expenses charged by non-PIMCO Acquired Funds (and may indirectly bear a portion of the fees and expenses charged by Underlying PIMCO Funds to the extent such fees and expenses are not waived or reimbursed pursuant to applicable waiver and reimbursement agreements) in addition to the Fund's direct fees and expenses.
-In addition, the use of a fund of funds structure could affect the timing, amount and character of distributions to shareholders and may therefore increase the amount of taxes payable by shareholders.
-The PIMCO All Asset and PIMCO All Asset All Authority Funds invest in the least expensive class of shares of the Underlying PIMCO Funds, which are not subject to any sales charges or distribution (12b-1) fees.
-The PIMCO Global Core Asset Allocation Fund, to the extent it invests in Underlying PIMCO Funds, invest in Institutional Class or Class M shares of the Underlying PIMCO Funds, which are not subject to any sales charges or distribution (12b-1) fees.
+The expenses associated with investing in a fund of funds are generally higher than those for funds that do not invest in other mutual funds.
+The cost of investing in a fund of funds Fund will generally be higher than the cost of investing in a mutual fund that invests directly in individual stocks and bonds.
+By investing in a fund of funds Fund, an investor will indirectly bear fees and expenses charged by Acquired Funds (and may indirectly bear a portion of the fees and expenses charged by Underlying PIMCO Funds to the extent such fees and expenses are not waived or reimbursed pursuant to applicable waiver and reimbursement agreements) in addition to the Fund's direct fees and expenses.
+In addition, the use of a fund of funds structure could affect the timing, amount and character of distributions to the shareholders and may therefore increase the amount of taxes payable by shareholders.
+Each Fund (to the extent it invests in Underlying PIMCO Funds) invests in Institutional Class or Class M shares of the Underlying PIMCO Funds, which are not subject to any sales charges or distribution (12b-1) fees.

-The following table summarizes the annual expenses borne by Institutional Class or Class M shareholders of the Underlying PIMCO Funds (or, in the case of the PAPS All Asset Funds and those operating as exchange-traded funds, the Underlying PIMCO Fund shareholders).
-Because the PIMCO All Asset and PIMCO All Asset All Authority Funds invest in the least expensive class of shares of the Underlying PIMCO Funds, and the PIMCO Global Core Asset Allocation Fund, to the extent it invest in Underlying PIMCO Funds, invest in Institutional Class or Class M shares of the Underlying PIMCO Funds (or, in the case of those operating as exchange-traded funds, the Underlying PIMCO Fund shares), shareholders of the PIMCO All Asset, PIMCO All Asset All Authority and PIMCO Global Core Asset Allocation Funds would indirectly bear a proportionate share of these expenses, depending upon how the Funds' assets are allocated from time to time among the Underlying PIMCO Funds.
+The following table summarizes the annual expenses borne by Institutional Class or Class M shareholders of the Underlying PIMCO Funds.
+Because each Fund (to the extent it invests in Underlying PIMCO Funds) invests in Institutional Class or Class M shares of the Underlying PIMCO Funds, shareholders of the Fund would indirectly bear a proportionate share of these expenses, depending upon how the Fund's assets are allocated from time to time among the Underlying PIMCO Funds.

-For a complete description of an Underlying PIMCO Fund, please see the Underlying PIMCO Fund's prospectus or offering memorandum, as applicable.
-For a summary description of the Underlying PIMCO Funds, please see the "Description of the Underlying PIMCO Funds" section in this prospectus.
+For a complete description of an Underlying PIMCO Fund, please see the Underlying PIMCO Fund's Institutional Class or Class M prospectus.
+For a summary description of the Underlying PIMCO Funds, please see the "Descriptions of the Underlying PIMCO Funds" section in this prospectus.